HaoboZ/GroupClock/README.md

 ## Installation

+To install with yarn (a little better package manager), run `npm i -g yarn` before running anything else

-Install via `yarn` or `npm install`.
+Install by running `yarn` or `npm install`.

+If you create an expo account on www.expo.io and login with `expo login`, then you can see projects that you run even without scanning the QR code.
+You probably want to install with `npm i -g expo-cli` to call expo from the command line.

 `yarn run start` or `npm run start` to run the expo app, which requires the expo client app on a mobile device or an emulator.
+This may not work if on the school server, so open up http://localhost:19002 and change the bottom right part to a tunnel instead of lan.
+Before, it worked for me, but if it fails, a tunnel will be slower but guaranteed work.

 ## Features